 The $1.2 trillion Infrastructure Investment and Jobs Act, passed in November, is putting some extra pep into sector expectations, not just in 2022, but much further down the road.

 The XLI holds every industrial-sector stock in the S&P 500, which at the moment numbers 72.
 Naturally, that skews toward large caps in the first place, and since the fund is market cap-weighted, the biggest stocks command the biggest weights.
 But at least at the moment, XLI doesn't have any eye-popping single-stock overweights.
-Railroad Union Pacific (UNP) is the only stock that commands more than 5% of assets, and United Parcel Service (UPS), Honeywell (HON) and Raytheon Technologies (RTX) each check in at more than 4%.
+United Parcel Service (UPS) and Railroad Union Pacific (UNP) are the only stocks that command more than 5% of assets; Honeywell (HON) and Raytheon Technologies (RTX) each check in at more than 4%.